 Infrared laser and ultraviolet laser have been widely used in the field of micropores.
 The difference in processing mode between the two makes the UV laser make up for the limitations of infrared laser very well.

 1, infrared laser: the material surface of the material to heat and make it vaporize (evaporation), to remove the material, this way is usually called thermal processing.
-YAG laser (wavelength 1.06μm) is used mainly.
+YAG laser (wavelength 1.06 μm) is mainly used, often integrated into devices like infrared laser modules for precise industrial applications.

 2, UV laser: high energy UV photons directly destroy the molecular bonds on the surface of many non-metallic materials, so that molecules from the object, this way will not produce high heat, so it is called cold processing, mainly using UV laser (wavelength of 355nm).